AliSoftware/alisoftware.github.io/_posts/2015-08-29-fun-with-functions.md

 }
 ```

-Here the inner function "captures" the `multiplier` parameter privided by the outer function to generate a taylored function and return it.
+Here the inner function "captures" the `multiplier` parameter provided by the outer function to generate a tailored function and return it.

 But the more common (and compact) way is to use closures instead.
 In Swift, functions and closures are interchangeable, so let's directly return a closure of type `Int -> Bool`: